sympy/sympy/doc/src/modules/vector/intro.rst

 to each coordinate system.

 Each coordinate system also has a special reference point called the 'origin' defined for it.
-This point is used either while pointing to locations in 3D space, or while calculating the coordinates of pre-defined points with respect to the system in question.
+This point is used either while referring to locations in 3D space, or while calculating the coordinates of pre-defined points with respect to the system.

 As of now, :mod:`sympy.vector` only deals with the Cartesian (also called rectangular) coordinate systems.
 A 3D Cartesian coordinate system can